clux/kubecon2020/source/slides.md

 ```

 notes:
+- Create as ex. for basic crud.
+- Takes one of the PostParam structs (types.go), binary data, makes qp from postparams, and preps request.
+You must execute yourself.
+Sans-io.
 - This is now something similar to other language clients.
 Bytes come in, goes through a url mapper and an http call, and response bytes come out.
 - Of course, this isn't really what we want.
-We don't want to be interjecting at every point of the way to try to deserialize a bytestream into a concrete type.
+We don't want to be interjecting at every point, to try deserialize a bytestream into a concrete type.
 - What we really want, is automatic serialization of an instantiated object, and automatic deserialization of the response type into the correct object.

 ---